Keyboard shortcuts are, perhaps, one of the Excel topics that virtually any user can (or should) be interested in.

 Microsoft introduced the Ribbon in Excel 2007.
 Previous versions used a menu-based navigation, similar to the Visual Basic Editor.

 These older Excel versions also have their own system of shortcuts.
-As explained by Microsoft, several of these keyboard shortcuts continue to work.
+Several of these keyboard shortcuts continue to work.

 However, if you choose to work with these keyboard shortcuts, you must know them by heart.
 Excel displays no Key Tips.